 Top 5 Tips for Start-Ups

 Many of my clients are start-up companies.
-I'm often asked to advise new business owners on the legal issues that are involved in starting and running their new business.I believe one of the keys to growing a successful business is thinking ahead and planning for the future.
+I'm often asked to advise new business owners on the legal issues that are involved in starting and running their new business.
+I believe one of the keys to growing a successful business is thinking ahead and planning for the future.
 I like to call this 'Future-proofing'.
 This week on YOU LEGAL TV, I discuss my Top 5 Tips for Start-ups.
-I'll share with you some of the common legal issues that I encourage new business owners to consider.You can also learn more about starting and running a new business in our blog post on our Top Tips for Start Ups.
-If there is a topic you would like to feature on an episode of You Legal TV, I would love to hear from you! sarah@youlegal.com.au
+I'll share with you some of the common legal issues that I encourage new business owners to consider.
+You can also learn more about starting and running a new business in our blog post on our Top Tips for Start-Ups.

 Are you running a start-up?
 If so, listen up.
-My name is Sarah Bartholomeusz and this is You Legal TV.
-At You Legal we help leaders in growing companies, make bold decisions in their businesses.
+My name is Sarah Bartholomeusz, and this is You Legal TV.
+At You Legal, we help leaders in growing companies make bold decisions in their businesses.

 Fourthly, the structure in which you're operating.
 A lawyer or accountant can probably help you work out which structure will be best for you and it would depend on how the business is operating.
-You might be a sole trader, you might be working as a partnership or as a company structure, so it might just be a simple as you having an ABN and operating under your own name in the first instance, but make sure you know which structure is going to be best for your business type.
+You might be a sole trader, or you might be working as a partnership or as a company structure, so it might just be as simple as you having an ABN and operating under your own name in the first instance, but make sure you know which structure is going to be best for your business type.

 What Should I Do Next?